riboseinc/retrace/README.md

 # Introduction
-"retrace" is Linux (shared object) and macOS (dynamic library) that displays C library calls and has the ability to redirect function inputs and outputs.
+`retrace` is Linux (shared object) and macOS (dynamic library) that displays C library calls and has the ability to redirect function inputs and outputs.

-retrace can be used to assist revese engineering/debugging dynamically linked binary Linux ELF and macOS Mach-O executables.
+`retrace` can be used to assist reverse engineering/debugging dynamically linked binary Linux/FreeBSD ELF and MacOS Mach-O executables.

 # Build Instructions